Prepare for Brexit

 VAT and Customs Brexit Advice

-With the COVID-19 crisis still ongoing this does not allow for a lot of time to prepare as leaving the EU will involve significant changes to the way UK businesses trade with EU suppliers and customers.
+With the COVID-19 crisis still ongoing and negotiations between the UK Government and EU around certain tariffs and quotas still to be resolved, it does not allow for a lot of time to prepare.
+Whether there is a deal or not, UK businesses will need to make significant changes to the way UK businesses trade with EU suppliers and customers.
 Some businesses have already undertaken such assessments to maintain a competitive advantage: if you have not acted yet, we recommend you do so now.